The Best Markets in Sydney: the 2024 Guide

 Glebe Market, Rozelle Market, Paddington and Kirribilli have regular performances.

-Which is the best growers and organic food markets in Sydney?
+Which ARe the best growers and organic food markets in Sydney?

-Run by Organic Food Markets, this group of markets operate across Sydney.
+Run by Organic Food Markets, this group of markets operates across Sydney.
 Some of the most popular are:

 Thursday – Double Bay